 Depending on the company, there may also be a component of FP&A or investor relations mixed in, or even interaction with the treasury.
-Typically, only larger companies have a corporate development group, as the work can be very sporadic and it takes a large business to justify having these professionals as permanent jobs.
+Typically, only larger companies have a corporate development group.
+This is because the work can be sporadic, and it takes a large business to justify – and afford – having such professionals as permanent staff.

 The personality of someone who would thrive in a Corp Dev role at a corporation often has the following character traits:

 Attention to detail

-Preparing for a corporate development job interview requires a strong knowledge of technical finance and accounting concepts, as well as industry specific knowledge.
-In terms of technical questions, you will likely be asked those that are very similar to interview questions for investment banking, so please review our investment banking interview form.
+Preparing for a corporate development job interview requires a strong knowledge of technical finance and accounting concepts, as well as industry-specific knowledge.
+In terms of technical questions, you are likely to be asked questions very similar to interview questions for investment banking.
+Get help by reviewing our investment banking interview form.

 People typically enter corp dev from investment banking.
-Entry level jobs are analysts, who can then move up to mangers, directors, and VPs.
-It can take anywhere from 2-5 years to move up through each position, depending on the type of organization you’re working for.
+Entry level jobs are as an analyst, who can then move up to being managers, directors, and VPs.
+It can take anywhere from two to five years to move up through each position.
+Much depends on the type of organization you’re working for.

-Most people stay in corporate development or could easily switch back to investment banking, as many people do.
-Alternatively, if you stay on the corporate side and rise to be the head of corporate development, you could be a strong candidate for the CFO or CEO position.
+Most people stay in corporate development once there.
+They can easily switch back to investment banking, as many people do.
+Alternatively, if you stay on the corporate side and rise to be the head of corporate development, you may also be a strong candidate for the CFO or CEO position.

 Analyst: $80,000 to $100,000 (base salary plus bonus)